 Each college and school has a review process that differs in subtle ways from that in other colleges or schools.
 These procedures are described in a procedure document specific to your college or school, and a copy can be obtained from your dean's office.
 Features of the evaluation process common to all colleges and schools include:

 This group from within the primary unit is elected or appointed as specified in the unit's bylaws.
 In small units, the primary unit evaluation committee (PUEC) and the primary unit may be one and the same.
-The PUEC is responsible for assisting the candidate in assembling his or her dossier, soliciting opinions from outside reviewers, and providing a written and often oral summary of the candidate's dossier to the membership of the primary unit.
-In general, evaluators should be drawn from a different institutions.
-In some units, the PUEC makes a recommendation or reports a vote.
-In other units, the role of the PUEC is limited to compiling and summarizing the dossier.
-The written report of the evaluation committee becomes part of the dossier.
+The PUEC is responsible for assisting the candidate in assembling their dossier, soliciting letters from external reviewers, providing a written and often oral summary of the candidate's dossier to the membership of the primary unit, and making a recommendation to the primary unit.
+Following APS 1022, the PUEC reports its vote.
+The written report of the PUEC becomes part of the dossier.

 In some units, the department chair or division head provides a written explanation of the primary unit vote and offers his or her own opinion of the merits of the case.
 In other units, the chair's report is simply a written communication to the dean that reports the vote and discussion of the primary unit.
 This report becomes a part of the dossier.